 1. Check the URL before clicking

-When you scan a QR code, take the time to check the URL it directs you to.
+When scanning a QR code, take the time to check the URL it takes you to.
 If the URL looks suspicious, don't click on it.

-If you're using an iPhone's built-in camera app, a cool feature comes your way: when you point the camera at a QR code, the website address (or "domain") encoded in the QR is displayed.
-This gives you some reassurance, letting you know which domain you will be redirected to before you make the decision to open it or not.
+If you're using an iPhone's built-in camera app, you'll find an interesting feature: when you point the camera at a QR code, the website address (or "domain") encoded in the QR is displayed.
+This gives you some confidence, allowing you to know the domain you will be redirected to before making the decision whether to open it or not.

 2. Only scan QR codes from trusted sources

-If you see a QR code in a public place, like a bus stop or street pole, be very careful.
-It is easy for anyone to stick a sticker with a malicious QR code in these places.
+If you see a QR code in a public place, such as a bus stop or street pole, be very careful.
+It is easy for anyone to paste a sticker with a malicious QR code in these places.
 It is best to use QR codes from reliable and verifiable sources.

 3. Keep your phone up to date